ablab/IsoQuant/README.md

 <a name="sec2.2"></a>
 ## Manual installation and requirements
 To obtain IsoQuant you can download repository and install requirements.
-Clone IsoQuant repository and switch to latest release:
+Clone IsoQuant repository and switch to the latest release:
 ```bash
 git clone https://github.com/ablab/IsoQuant.git
 cd IsoQuant